-- Measure the length around your rod.
+- Measure the circumference of your rod.
 For me this is 2.5 inches.
 Add 0.75 inches for ease and divide by 2.
 That is 1.625 inches.

-- Measure and mark the bottom rod pocket seam.
+- Measure and mark the top rod pocket seam.
 This is 1.625 inches above the bottom seam.

 - Sew the two seams as you have them marked.
 Linen fabric has a lot of give to it.
 This can mean that your two sides move around a lot.
 You could get to the end and the two halves don’t match up exactly.
 Don’t worry about this.
-It won’t be visibe on the curtain in the window.
-Keep positioning the fabric as you move it through your machine to make it as even as possible.
+It won’t be visible when the curtain hangs in the window.
+Sew a straight seam and keep positioning the fabric as you move it through your machine to make it as even as possible.

 - Cut a hole for the rod on one end.
-If you’ve doubled your sheet over as I did when you to to hang them there is just one small problem.
-One end of your rod pocket has no hole.
+If you have doubled your sheet over as I did, when you hang them there is just one small problem.
+One end of your rod pocket has no hole (the fold fabric).
 If I knew how to sew better I would probably have a better solution for this problem.
 But I don’t, so I used pinking shears and cut a small triangular hole on the closed end.
 The pinking shears keep the fabric from raveling.
 I also applied a thin layer of liquid stitch to the edge, which helps it to seal.
-Once you hang your curtain you won’t be able to see this, even if you stand really close because the fabric gathers on the rod.
+Once you hang your curtain you won’t be able to see this, even if you stand really close, because the top of your curtain gathers on the rod.

 - Hang your curtain.